 - C.7: Procedure for the delivery and receipt of discharge medication and any non-Controlled Drugs required between weekly formal top-ups. - C.7.1 Ordered items are placed in a drug transport bag that is sealed with a numbered tag.
 Pharmacy notes the details of the tag onto a duplicate form which the courier signs when picking up the bag.
 The top copy of this form is given to the courier. - C.7.2 When the courier arrives in the hospice reception area, the qualified hospice nurse who receives the delivery checks that the number on the seal matches the number on the courier's copy of the delivery form.
-Having confirmed that this is the case, the nurse signs the courier's form that is then returned to the hospital Pharmacy by the courier.
-N.B.
-It is receipt of an untampered bag that the nurse signs for and not its contents. - C.7.3 The drug transit bag is taken to the treatment room on the inpatient unit where the seal is broken and the bag is emptied. - C.7.4 Only when an item has been removed from the drug delivery bag, checked and stored in the appropriate place (or prepared for handing over to the patient in the case of TTOs) must the checking nurse tick and initial the relevant record for receipt of the item. - For stock items requested from Pharmacy between top-up days, the appropriate entry in the Pharmacy Diary is initialed and dated. - For non-stock items ordered from Pharmacy, the appropriate entry in the Pharmacy Diary is initialed and dated. - For discharge medication ordered from Pharmacy, the appropriate line of the ward copy of the TTO order is initialed and dated. - C.7.5 On the next visit to the inpatient unit, the Pharmacy Technician picks up any empty drug transport bags for return to Pharmacy.
+Having confirmed that this is the case, the nurse signs the courier's form that is then returned to the hospital Pharmacy by the courier. - C.7.3 The drug transit bag is taken to the treatment room on the inpatient unit where the seal is broken and the bag is emptied. - C.7.4 Only when an item has been removed from the drug delivery bag, checked and stored in the appropriate place (or prepared for handing over to the patient in the case of TTOs) must the checking nurse tick and initial the relevant record for receipt of the item. - For stock items requested from Pharmacy between top-up days, the appropriate entry in the Pharmacy Diary is initialed and dated. - For non-stock items ordered from Pharmacy, the appropriate entry in the Pharmacy Diary is initialed and dated. - For discharge medication ordered from Pharmacy, the appropriate line of the ward copy of the TTO order is initialed and dated. - C.7.5 On the next visit to the inpatient unit, the Pharmacy Technician picks up any empty drug transport bags for return to Pharmacy.